wp-plugins/user-switching/readme.txt

 == Upgrade Notice ==

 = 0.8.3 =
-* Switch to storing data in cookies as JSON instead of PHP-serialized.
 * Show admin notices on all possible admin screens.
 * Tweak the redirect location for BuddyPress user profiles.

 == Changelog ==

 = 0.8.3 =
-* Switch to storing data in cookies as JSON instead of PHP-serialized.
 * Show admin notices on all possible admin screens.
 * Tweak the redirect location for BuddyPress user profiles.
 * Change the textdomain in the plugin to match the plugin slug (required for language packs in WordPress core).
+* Switch to storing data in cookies as JSON instead of PHP-serialized.

 = 0.8.2 =
 * Russian translation by R J